 |Session 6 Identity and Integration: Interview with Josephine Okokon||video|

-The title of our third Break The Cycle conference is inspired by the song “We Shall Overcome” which was the anthem of the Civil Rights Movement of the 1950s and 1960s, offering solidarity and hope to anti-racism campaigners as they battled against racial injustice.
+The title of our fourth Break The Cycle conference is inspired by the song “We Shall Overcome” which was the anthem of the Civil Rights Movement of the 1950s and 1960s, offering solidarity and hope to anti-racism campaigners as they battled against racial injustice.

 Sixty years on that struggle continues.
 How do we take the next steps towards genuine racial equality, particularly in the field of education?

 Our fourth conference entitled “We Shall Overcome” explored the following issues:

 - Recruiting an ethnically diverse staff team